MegaMek/megamek/megamek/docs/scenario-readme.txt

 3. Scenario description
 # This is a description of the Scenario you are creating
 # Scenario description Description=Rhonda's Irregulars Scenario Pack, A Few Crystals More.
 Page 44.

-4. Map width, Map height
+4. Board width, Board height (optional)
-# Size of the map in mapboards BoardWidth=1 BoardHeight=2 This specifies how many STANDARD sized BattleTech maps that will be used.
+# Size of the whole map board in mapsheets.
+# This specifies how many BattleTech mapsheets that will be used.
 BoardWidth Specifies how many maps will be laid out East and West (Width).
 BoardHeight specifies how many maps will be laid out North and South (Height).
+# If no BoardWidth or BoardHeight is specified, 1x1 is assumed.
+BoardWidth=1
+BoardHeight=2

+5. Map width, Map height (optional)
+# Size of each mapsheet in hexes.
+# This specifies the size of each map that will be used.
+Default MegaMek maps are 16x17.
+# If no MapWidth or MapHeight is specified, 16x17 is assumed.
+MapWidth=16
+MapHeight=17

-5. Map(s) placement
+6. Map(s) placement
 # Maps can be specified by name.
 The order is left-to-right, top-to-bottom
 # Any unspecified boards will be set to RANDOM Maps=deserthills,mountainlake
 # If the map is in a subdirectory, the syntax is subdirectory/mapname:
 # buildings/militarybase1, for example.
 #
 # Alternate Layout
-# This laysout the specific maps for your scenario.
+# This lays out the specific maps for your scenario.
 Left to Right.
 If you use
 # the "rotate:"  keyword, the board will appear rotated 180 degrees (North
 # becomes South, East becomes West).
 Maps=rotate:deserthills,rotate:mountainlake

-6. Faction list
+7. Faction list
 # The player name used to log into the server MUST match this name to play as that faction
 # Factions=Irregulars,WacosRangers Faction List specifies the 2 Factions that will be battling in the scenario.
 NOTE: When you connect, you MUST login as one of the Factions listed in this section.
 (Case is sensitive).
 ALSO NOTE: you can **NOT** have spaces in these names.
 Factions=Irregulars,WacosRangers

-7. Faction location
+8. Faction location
 # Only used if the faction contains a unit without specified starting coordinates (not used in this scenario)
 # Valid values are N,NE,E,SE,S,SW,W,NW,C (center), and R (random)
 # Example: Location_Kurita=C This is currently the only working way of a "specified" placement.
 It will place all the Units in this location on the map randomly.
 It also determains facing randomly.
 Location_Irregulars=W
 Location_WacosRangers=E

-8. Faction minefields
+9. Faction minefields
 # Gives the player minefields to deploy, the first number is conventional, the second
 # command-detonated and the last is vibrabombs.
 Minefields_Irregulars=2,0,2
 Minefields_WacosRangers=1,0,3

-9. Faction (A) Unit list
+10. Faction (A) Unit list
 # The format is: MechRef,PilotName,PilotGunnery,PilotPiloting,facing,x,y
 # Facing and coordinates are optional.
 Facing is one of NW, N, NE, SE, S, SW
 # Example: Unit_Irregulars_1=HGN-732,Col Rhonda Snord,2,1,N,01,32